leormug/seen-app-clean/BUILD_NOTES.md

 ## 9. Update Landing Page Links

 Edit the SEEN website HTML to replace old download URLs with the new ones from the release.
+Use `WEBSITE_UPDATE.md` for the exact copy/paste snippet and instructions.

 Then commit and push: